juliangaal/facial_recog/README.md

 ## StyleGAN2

 Demo for [StyleGAN2](https://github.com/NVlabs/stylegan2).
 GPU support only.
 No Mac support.
+[Direct Link](https://colab.research.google.com/drive/1uLycxf_D4fthGPWeFsCMvzUYN4aLjEmH?usp=sharing)

 ***Strong* Recommendation: Use [Google Colab](https://colab.research.google.com)** and simply upload the notebook to get started.
 Google Colab is
 * the only environment we could test to the full extent (StyleGAN1 and StyleGAN2)